liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

         }
     }

+This condition example checks the asset category to choose the processing path, whether to transition to the *Legal Review* task or the *Content Review* task.

+If you're familiar with code, you'll be wondering what that `returnValue` variable is.
+It's simply the variable that points from the condition to a transition, and its value must match a valid transition in the workflow definition.
 This script looks up the asset in question, retrieves its [asset category](/discover/portal/-/knowledge_base/7-0/organizing-content-with-tags-and-categories#defining-categories-for-content), and sets an initial `returnValue`.
-Then checks to see if it has been marked with the *legal* category.
+Then it checks to see if the asset has been marked with the *legal* category.
 If not it goes through *Content Review* (the content-review task in the workflow), and if it does it goes through *Legal Review* (the legal-review task in the workflow).

 Now you're equipped with the basic knowledge to design beautiful, effective workflows so that your assets can be properly reviewed before they're published